 Q1: Can Linux replace Windows for everyday use?

-Q2: Is Linux really harder to use?
+Q2: Is Linux really harder to use than Windows?

-Q3: Which is better for businesses?
+Q3: Which operating system is better for businesses?

-Q5: Is Linux completely free?
+Q5: Is Linux completely free to use?